ngbgithub/The-One-True-Makefile/README.md

     <pre><code>#include "MyProject/tinyxml/tinyxml.h"</code></pre>

+* Rename all the directories named `one_true_makefile` to your project's name.

 * Once your modules are set up, run `autoscan`, and replace `configure.ac`.
-It is convenient to have your own Autoconf tests in a separate file (or files), so you should put your own Autoconf tests in the `project.m4` file, and add a line like this to your new `configure.ac`:
+It is convenient to have your own Autoconf tests in a separate file (or files), so it is probably a good idea to put your own Autoconf tests in the `project.m4` file, and add a line like this to your new `configure.ac`:

     <pre><code>m4_include([project.m4])</code></pre>